jtwwang/hanabi/README.md

 --agent_predicted <str>     # necessary if using MCAgent or NNAgent.
-Use one of the other classes as string --model_class <str>         # Network type ["dense", "conv", "lstm"] --model_name <str>          # Model name of a pre-trained model
+Use one of the other classes as string --model_class <str>         # Network type ["dense", "conv", "lstm"] --model_name <str>          # Model name of a pre-trained model --agent2 <str>              # to play 'ad hoc' against another agent.
+                            # The second agent cannot be one of thetwo customs agents ["MCAgent", "NNAgent"]
 ```
+The script will print out to screen an average score and average number of steps taken during the episodes.

 ### Policy prediction
 After you collect the experience, you can train a neural network to predict the policy by using